N=(0,2) Deformation of CP(1) Model: Two-dimensional Analog of N=1 Yang-Mills Theory in Four Dimensions: Introduction

-In this paper we will focus on various derivations of exact expressions for the $\beta$ functions (valid to all orders in the CP(1) coupling).
-Remarkably, our results will exhibit a direct parallel between the heterotic $\mathcal{N}=(0,2)$ CP(1) models and four-dimensional super-Yang--Mills theories.
-In particular, the minimal $\mathcal{N}=(0,2)$ CP(1) model is similar to ${\mathcal N}=1$ supersymmetric gluodynamics.
+In this paper we will focus on various derivations of exact expressions for the $\beta$ functions (valid to all orders in the $\mathbf{CP}(1)$ coupling).
+Remarkably, our results will exhibit a direct parallel between the heterotic $\mathcal{N}=(0,2)$ $\mathbf{CP}(1)$ models and four-dimensional super-Yang--Mills theories.
+In particular, the minimal $\mathcal{N}=(0,2)$ $\mathbf{CP}(1)$ model is similar to ${\mathcal N}=1$ supersymmetric gluodynamics.
 Its exact $\beta$ function can be found; it has the structure of the Novikov--Shifman--Vainshtein--Zakharov (NSVZ) $\beta$ function \cite{NSVZ2,NSVZ3} in supersymmetric Yang--Mills theory without matter.
 Then we pass to nonminimal $\mathcal{N}=(0,2)$ sigma models.
-It turns out that this passage corresponds to adding (ajoint) matter in four-dimensional super-Yang--Mills theory.
-Thus, in the nonminimal $\mathcal{N}=(0,2)$ CP(1) models we will obtainan NSVZ-type exact relation between the $\beta$ function and the anomalous dimensions $\gamma$ of the ``matter" fields.
+It turns out that this passage corresponds to adding (adjoint) matter in four-dimensional super-Yang--Mills theory.
+Thus, in the nonminimal $\mathcal{N}=(0,2)$ $\mathbf{CP}(1)$ models we will obtain an NSVZ-type exact relation between the $\beta$ function and the anomalous dimensions $\gamma$ of the ``matter" fields.

 Our arguments will be based on a number of methods.
 First, we will carry out a perturbative (super)graph analysis.
-This will allow us to obtain the $\beta$ functions at two-loop level.
+This will allow us to obtain the $\beta$ functions at the two-loop level.
 Comparison with the $N_f=1$ case which is in fact $\mathcal{N}=(2,2)$ will give us the first indication on the emergence of the NSVZ-type $\beta$ function.

 Then we will study the instanton measure, using parallels with the analogous NSVZ derivation.
-We will obtain a version of nonrenormalization theorem in the instanton background.
-Essentially we will demonstrate that the instanton measure is exhausted by a one-loop calculation, in much the same way as it was the case in 4D super-Yang--Mills theories \cite{NSVZ2} and in 2D $\mathcal{N}=(2,2)$ sigma models \cite{Morozov:1984ad}.
+We will obtain a version of the nonrenormalization theorem in the instanton background.
+Essentially we will demonstrate that the instanton measure is exhausted by a one-loop calculation, in much the same way as was the case in 4D super-Yang--Mills theories \cite{NSVZ2} and in 2D $\mathcal{N}=(2,2)$ sigma models \cite{Morozov:1984ad}.
 From this result one can readily deduce a $\beta$ function of the NSVZ type.

 Our third argument is based on the analysis of the supercurrent supermultiplet (the so-called hypercurrent) and its anomalies.
 Not only will the NSVZ $\beta$ function be confirmed, but, in addition we will understand the difference between the holomorphic and canonic couplings, which is exactly the same as in the 4D super-Yang--Mills \cite{SV91}. {\em En route} we will derive a 2D analog of the Konishi anomaly.
 This is a necessary element of the $\beta$ function derivation through the hypercurrent anomaly.
 The exact formula that we obtain relates the $\beta$ function of the nonminimal models with the anomalous dimension of the ``matter fields."
 The latter is known as an expansion in perturbation theory.